Part 2 - GUI

 Beacons

 All panels that need to communicate with the TeamServer implement a GrpcClient.
-It uses mTLS so a certificat need to be provided using C2_CERT_PATH env variable.
-A login is performe using username/password.
+It uses mTLS, so a certificate needs to be provided using the C2_CERT_PATH environment variable.
+Login is performed using a username and password.

 class GrpcClient: